effective behaviour therapy: boost social skills today

 Frequently Asked Questions (FAQ)

-To find a qualified behavior therapist, start by asking for a referral from your general practitioner.
+To find a qualified behaviour therapist, start by asking for a referral from your general practitioner.
 You can also search online directories from professional organizations like the Australian Psychological Society (APS).
 Ensure the therapist is registered and has experience with the types of therapy you need to create an effective treatment plan.